Milstein Division FAQ

-The Milstein Division has copies of passenger lists and indexes to the lists published in book form, as well as microfilm copies of lists and indexes in the National Archives.
-Our holdings are strongest for Port of New York arrivals.
-Naturalization records can sometimes be helpful in establishing immigration dates.
-We regret that our small staff cannot search these records for you.
+Ancestry Library Edition holds ship passenger lists for the United States, 1820-1950s, and is available onsite in all branches of The New York Public Library.
+In addition, the Milstein Division has copies of passenger lists and indexes to the lists published in book form, as well as microfilm copies of lists and indexes in the National Archives.

 Is it possible to research an ancestor's U.S. military service in the Milstein Division?